Christian Lundgaard: FIA Formula 3 Championship

 Following his success in Formula Renault, Lundgaard was linked with a seat at ART Grand Prix for the inaugural FIA Formula 3 Championship.
 In January 2019, the French outfit confirmed Lundgaard would race with them, alongside Eurocup rival Max Fewtrell and David Beckmann.
 Before the season, Lundgaard competed in the last round of the Asian F3 Winter series.

 During the first round at Barcelona, Lundgaard qualified second for his first race.
 He passed polesitter Robert Shwartzman at the start and never looked back to win the race, but was demoted five seconds for exceeding the virtual safety car delta.
 Nevertheless, it was his first podium in Formula 3.
 He followed it up with sixth in Race 2.
-The next two rounds were poor for Lundgaard, he retired in the first race at Le Castellet due to a broken suspension, but recovered to 15th the next day.
+The next two rounds were poor for Lundgaard, he retired in the first race at Le Castellet due to a broken suspension, but recovered to fifteenth the next day.
 At Austria, Lundgaard qualified fifth but was disqualified from qualifying due to a physio issue.
-Contact with Ye Yifei saw him only finish 26th in the first race, and climbed to 17th in the second.
+Contact with Yifei Ye saw him only finish 26th in the first race, and climbed to seventeenth in the second.

 In Silverstone, Lundgaard started fourth in Race 1 and passed Marcus Armstrong at the start but would eventually fall to seventh.
 Starting second in Race 2, he was passed by both Pedro Piquet and Leonardo Pulcini on the final lap.
 Lundgaard lost more positions but benefitted from a collision in the end to secure fifth place.
 In the Hungaroring, Lundgaard had a breakthrough weekend, topping practice and then later taking his first ever F3 pole.
 He had a dominant race and led teammate Fewtrell home to take his win in the series.
 In Race 2, he claimed fifth place, which kept him in championship contention.
 In Spa-Francorchamps, Lundgaard qualified all the way down in 13th, but finished fourth in both races.

 In Monza, Lundgaard took his second pole of the year.
 He would not score any more points for the rest of the season.
 In Race 1, Lundgaard was overtaken by Lirim Zendeli at the start of the race.
-However, on lap 3 he made contact with Zendeli, which damaged Lundgaard's front wing.
-He pitted for a front wing change and finished 13th.
+However, on lap three, he made contact with Zendeli, which damaged Lundgaard's front wing.
+He pitted for a front wing change and finished thirteenth.
 In Race 2, Lundgaard progressed to ninth place, missing out on a point.
 In Sochi, Lundgaard qualified fifth, but was hit at the back by Jüri Vips and fell near the back.
-He improve to finish 14th, and then in Race 2 finished tenth.
-Lundgaard ended the championship in 6th place with 97 points, as the leading ART Grand Prix driver.
+He improve to finish fourteenth, and then in Race 2 finished tenth.
+Lundgaard ended the championship in sixth place with 97 points, as the leading ART Grand Prix driver.
 He scored a win and another podium during the season.
 Lundgaard then took part in post-season testing in October, where he topped the first and second days.

 Lundgaard reunited with ART to contest the Macau Grand Prix, which saw him finish third in the qualification race and fourth in the main event.